Tag Pages in your mobile app

 Page tagging rules

-Page and initial Page views are visible while tagging Pages in the Pendo UI.
-The Page views reflect the number of views from the last 24 hours as well as the percentage of views from overall traffic in the last 24 hours.
+Page rules and initial Page views are visible while tagging Pages in the Pendo UI.
+The Page views reflect the number of views from the last 24 hours, as well as the percentage of views from overall traffic in the last 24 hours.
 This gives an indication of whether the automatically assigned Page rule is accurate or needs refining.

 image__2_.png